spiral/docs/orm/basics.md

 }
 ```

-Such validation method will check if email is unique but only in cases when email field has some updates (got created or changed).
-Now, we will get an error message associated with model field rather than database exception.
+This validation method will check if the email is unique but only when the email field has some updates (created or changed).
+Now, we will get an error message associated with the model field rather than the database exception.

-Before we will jump to next step, lets try to create few more users.
-In this case we can use static method `create` which accepts set of initial model fields.
+Before we jump to the next step, lets create a few more users.
+We can use the static method `create` which accepts  set of initial model fields.

-Since we have no fillable fields this method should not work in our case (so we are going to use `setFields` method with disabled access policy -  by setting second argument as `true`).
-In order to fill our demo entities let's connect [faker] (https://github.com/fzaninotto/Faker) package.
+Since we don't have any fillable fields, this method won't work in our case (so we are going to use the `setFields` method with a disabled access policy.
+We do this by setting the second argument to `true`).
+In order to fill our demo entities, let's connect a [faker] (https://github.com/fzaninotto/Faker) package.

 ```php
 for ($i = 0; $i < 100; $i++) {